Tony Gilroy

+He received Academy Award nominations for Best Director and the Best Original Screenplay for Michael Clayton.
+After co-writing the Star Wars film Rogue One (2016), for which he directed uncredited reshoots, he became the creator, showrunner, head writer and executive producer of its prequel series Andor (2022–2025) on Disney+.

 Personal life

-Gilroy was born in Manhattan, New York City, the son of Ruth Dorothy (née Gaydos), a sculptor and writer, and Frank D. Gilroy, an award-winning playwright, director, and movie producer, who received the Tony Award for Best Play and the Pulitzer Prize for Drama for his play The Subject Was Roses in 1965.
+Gilroy was born in Manhattan, New York City, the son of Ruth Dorothy (née Gaydos), a sculptor and writer, and Frank D. Gilroy, an award-winning playwright, director, and movie producer.
 He is the brother of screenwriter Dan Gilroy and editor John Gilroy.
 Through his father, he is of Italian, Irish and German descent.

 He has two children, Sam and Kathryn, and is married to Susan Gilroy.

 Gilroy was raised in Washingtonville, New York.
 He graduated from Washingtonville High School in 1974 at 16 years old and attended Boston University for two years before dropping out to concentrate on his music career.

 Career

 Writing

 Gilroy has written many scripts for film, starting with the script for The Cutting Edge in 1992.
 This was followed by Dolores Claiborne in 1995 and The Devil's Advocate in 1997.
 He was one of five credited writers on Michael Bay's Armageddon, the highest-grossing film of 1998.
 Gilroy's next script was Proof of Life in 2000.
 In 2002, 2003 and 2007 he wrote the screenplays for The Bourne Identity, The Bourne Supremacy and The Bourne Ultimatum, and wrote and directed the next installment of the Bourne series, The Bourne Legacy (2012).

 Also in 2007, he wrote and directed the film Michael Clayton, which won an Edgar Award for Best Motion Picture Screenplay, and was nominated for several Academy Awards including screenplay.
 In 2009, Gilroy wrote and directed the romantic comedy spy film Duplicity, starring Clive Owen, Julia Roberts and Tom Wilkinson.
 Gilroy was set, along with The Bourne Ultimatum co-screenwriter Scott Z. Burns, to write the script for the upcoming film Army of Two, based on the video game from EA Montreal.

 In September 2013, Gilroy delivered a screenwriting lecture as part of the BAFTA and BFI Screenwriters' Lecture Series.

 In 2018, he received a Distinguished Screenwriter Award from the Austin Film Festival.